koorchik/LIVR/README.md

 You should define a structure:
     FIELD_NAME: VALIDATION_RULE
 * FIELD_NAME is a name of field to validate
-* VALIDATION_RULE is a name of function to be called for building validator callback/object.
+* VALIDATION_RULE is a name of function to be called for building validator closure/object.
 Some arguments cab be passed to the function - "{ VALIDATION_RULE: ARGUMENTS }".
 You may pass an array of validation rules.
+If you want to pass several arguments you should use array.

 Examples:

 'required' or {'required': [] } becomes:

     required();

+{ 'max_length': 5 } or { 'max_length': [5] } becomes:

+    max_length(5);

 {'length_between': [1,10] } becomes: